 The winner of the Rock Stars of Aging Award presented by Growing Bolder is 101-year old Mary Ellen Strohaker.
 As a baby, Mary Ellen was sent to live with her grandmother after her mother died and her father was sent overseas to fight in World War One.
 Grandma must have done something right because she became one of the first women get a University degree and then spent 40 years working as one of the nation’s first special ed-teachers.
 Her husband died unexpectedly at age 53 but today, she continues to live in the same house they bought 47 years ago.
 How’s that for aging in place?
 Her recent years have been filled with travel, friends and fitness.
 She is a bit of a celebrity at the Peggy and Phiilip B. Crosby Wellness Center where she has worked out for decades, inspiring all around her to get and keep moving.

 The winner of The Power of Community Award presented by Del Webb Sunbridge is John Gabriel.
 In the late 1980s, John helped launched the Orlando Magic before becoming the team’s general manager.
 He was the architect of a major reconstruction process that earned him NBA Executive of the Year in 2000 and branded him as one the most innovative thinkers in all of professional sports.
 In 2011 he was diagnosed with Parkinson’s disease but continued his work in the NBA while dedicating himself to not only maintaining his health but also joining and ultimately helping lead the battle against Parkinson’s.
-He’s passionate advocate for research who has raised more than a half-million dollars for the Parkinson’s Association of Central Florida.
+He’s a passionate advocate for research who has raised more than a half-million dollars for the Parkinson’s Association of Central Florida.
 He is currently an Executive Consultant for the Orlando Magic and Council Member of the Shands Hospital at University of Florida Movement Disorder Clinic.

 The winner of the Creative Engagement Award presented by Florida Assisted Living Association is Jodi Tassos.
 Jodi is a life-long musician whose passion is creating opportunity for others to make music.
 She currently leads the Young at Heart Chorale of the Bach Festival Society of Winter Park and has performed in the Bach Festival Choir for forty-three seasons.
 She strives for and expects excellence while giving grace and encouragement along the way.
 She is a humble, but strong woman who inspires all around her to get off the couch and get into life.